DDT (professional wrestling): Scissored DDT

 This move sees the wrestler apply the front facelock and then put one of their legs on one of the opponent's arms before falling backward and driving the opponent head first to the mat.
+MsChif uses this as her finisher and popularized it.

 Shooting star DDT

 The opponent is facing the wrestler on the turnbuckle.
 The wrestler then does a backflip towards the opponent catching the opponent into a DDT on the way down.

 Single underhook DDT

 The wrestler places the opponent in a front facelock and hooks only one of the opponent's arms behind their neck, as if going for a suplex, before falling back and driving the opponent's head into the mat.
 A variation of this move sees the wrestler lift the opponent off the ground after applying the underhook, before falling back to drive the opponent head first down to the mat.
 This lifting variation was popularized by Prince Devitt, who uses a lifting version as a finisher under the name of Bloody Sunday and the 1916 as Finn Bálor.